apify/actor-whitepaper/pages/ACTOR_FILE.md

     "MYSQL_PASSWORD": "@mySecretPassword"
   },

-  // If true, the Actors indicates it can be run in the Standby mode,
+  // If true, the Actor indicates it can be run in the Standby mode,
-  // and being started by the system to handle incoming HTTP REST requests to the Actor web server.
+  // to get started and be kept alive by the system to handle incoming HTTP REST requests by the Actor's web server.
   "usesStandbyMode": true,

   // A meta object enabling impelemtations to pass arbitrary additional properties